dword1511/raspiraw/README.md

 The converter now supports old raw images (model: ov5647) and new raw images (model: RP_OV5647).

-Unless a matrix is provided as the third argument, the converter uses the embedded color matrix.
+Unless a matrix is provided as the third argument, the converter now uses the embedded color matrix automatically.

-The wrapper script now supports a number of additional options, e.g. direct conversion to tif using dcraw.
+The wrapper script has changed accordingly.
+It supports a number of additional options, e.g. direct conversion to tif using dcraw.
 Run

   ./raspi_dng.sh -h